amhaziz/open5gs-clab2/README.md

-# Open5GS: 4G and 5G LAB deployment using Containerlab
+# Open5GS: 4G and 5G LAB deployment using Containerlab (Case: Single bridge)

 This lab represents a 4G and a 5G Setup built using the following tools: